hugopl/hugopl.github.io/_posts/2014-04-23-Its-benchmark-time.markdown

 For my surprise, meique is faster than CMake/make and as expected it's slower than CMake/ninja.
 Since speed is a concern but not the meique main focus as it's on ninja I consider the results very good.

-Ninja isn't showing in the results due to a bug, it can't link a shared library with 10000 files due to the very long argument list, meique had this very same bug.
+Ninja isn't showing in the results due to a bug, it can't link a shared library with 10000 files due to the very long argument list, meique had this very same bug, now fixed.

 <script type="text/javascript" src="/highcharts.js"></script>
 <script type="text/javascript">